slowernews/hamster-system/README.md

         {inbox} there aren't permanent folders, just temporary stuff.
-        {current} there are 2 folders: [personal], [work] {archive} there are 2 folders with archive symbol: +[personal], +[work]
+        {current} there are 2 folders: [personal], [work] {archive} there are 2 folders: [personal], [work]

-        Inside these folders with project scopes you will store your projects.
+        Inside these folders you will store your projects.

 ===
 ####Project folders: